 - Hard to repair and strengthen.

-These slabs are commonly used in Dubai and China, manufactured by Hardy Bricks.
+These slabs are commonly used in Dubai and China manufactured by Hardy Bricks.

-The method of installing Hardy slabs is completely different from the standard slab.
+The method of installing hardy slabs is completely different from the standard slab.

-Hardy brick dimensions are 40 cm x 20 cm x 20 cm.
+This slab has dimensions are 40 cm x 20 cm x 20 cm.